-- · Check that legally relevant software generates the presented measurement data. - Check whether all measures taken are appropriate and correct to guarantee the presentation of measurement results by legally relevant software.
+- · Check that legally relevant software generates the presented measurement data. - Check whether all measures taken are correctly implemented to guarantee the presentation of measurement results by legally relevant software.

 Risk Classes C to E

 U9: Influence of other software

 The legally relevant software shall be designed in such a way that other software does not inadmissibly influence it.